 Results: Changes in the lipid metabolic state of mice

 When C57BL6/J male mice were challenged by eight weeks of a high-fat-diet, total cholesterol levels were significantly elevated [1].
-Meanwhile, serum triglyceride and NEFA were not [2], suggesting that triglyceride and NEFA in the blood are not predominantly regulated by a dietary fat challenge [3].
-Authors: How do you pronounce C57BL6/J C-fifty-seven-black and NEFAN-E-F-A?
+Meanwhile, serum triglyceride and NEFA were not [2], suggesting that triglyceride and NEFA in the blood are not predominantly influenced by chronic high-fat-diet challenge [3].
+Authors: How do you pronounce C57BL6/J [C-fifty-seven-black -six -J] and NEFA [N-E-F-A]?

 LAB MEDIA: Table 1.
 Video Editor: Emphasize the Cholesterol row.